Wills are legal documents that follow the basic tenants of each state’s testacy laws.

 “Probate” refers to the process that an estate passes through once the owner of the estate passes away.

-There is no way to escape the probate process.
+To be especially clear, there is no way to entirely escape the probate process in Virginia.

 After you die, your estate must go through the probate process in order to pass on to your loved ones: